Skip to main content

 Appointment Templatesโ€‹

-As mentioned earlier, you may have additional (custom) tabs on the appointment card.
-These are added via the setup of Dime.Scheduler and are specific to your organization.
-You need to consult with one of the application managers to know the use of each of those fields.
+As noted earlier, the appointment card may have additional custom tabs.
+These come from the setup of Dime.Scheduler and are specific to your organization.
+Check with one of the application managers to learn what each of those fields is for.

 Drag and drop open tasksโ€‹

 The last way to manipulate appointments is through the open tasks grid.
-By dragging a task from the grid and dropping it on the planning board, Dime.Scheduler will convert the task into a scheduled appointment.
-This conversion reveals a few additional features.
+Drag a task from the grid and drop it on the planning board, and Dime.Scheduler converts the task into a scheduled appointment.
+This conversion brings a few additional features.

 Data mappingโ€‹

-The conversion involves data mapping.
-Some of the data from the task entity is copied to the appointment entity.
-The latter entity also has a reference to the original task.
-Moreover, a task will be re-evaluated every time a planned task is manipulated - or in other words: created, updated or deleted.
-This evaluation will determine if a task is still 'open'.
+The conversion maps data: some fields from the task entity are copied to the appointment entity, and the appointment keeps a reference to the original task.
+A task is also re-evaluated every time a planned task is created, updated, or deleted.
+This evaluation determines whether the task is still 'open'.

-Properties such as the importance or planning quantity are copied to the appointment.
-Even though it is not visible in the open tasks grid, but a task entity contains a 'Subject' and 'Body' field which are populated using the field templates.
-These templates use placeholders which are replaced by the task's (and its underlying job) data.
+Properties such as importance and planning quantity are copied to the appointment.
+The task entity also has a 'Subject' and 'Body' field (not shown in the open tasks grid) that are populated using field templates.
+These templates use placeholders that are replaced with data from the task and its underlying job.

 Requested datesโ€‹

-Tasks can be decorated with requested dates, which will only be put into action if the global configuration enables this mode.
-Requested dates essentially enforce the start and end date of a planned task.
-The planner is overruled when the configuration is enabled and a task has a "requested start date" and/or "requested end date".
-If the requested dates are open-ended (i.e. there is no end date), the original duration - which is also specified on the task - will be applied.
+Tasks can carry requested dates, which only take effect when the global configuration enables this mode.
+Requested dates enforce the start and end date of a planned task.
+When the configuration is enabled and a task has a "requested start date" and/or "requested end date", the planner is overruled.
+If the requested dates are open-ended (no end date), the original duration, also specified on the task, is applied.

-Note that these rules are not applicable to manual appointments, which makes sense given there is no task to enforce these rules.
+These rules do not apply to manual appointments, which makes sense given there is no task to enforce them.

 Requested timesโ€‹

-The requested times feature is almost identical to the requested dates although with a slightly different scope.
-Instead of setting the date and time, this feature only sets the times of the appointment.
-Like the requested date feature, this feature needs to be activated in the global configuration.
+Requested times work almost the same as requested dates, with a slightly narrower scope.
+Instead of setting the date and time, this feature sets only the times of the appointment.
+Like requested dates, it must be activated in the global configuration.

-When both requested dates and times are activated and when a task has both sets of data, the 'Requested date' fields will be used instead of the times.
+When both requested dates and times are activated and a task has both sets of data, the 'Requested date' fields are used instead of the times.

 These boundaries are enforced even when tasks specify requested dates.
-This may be problematic as it spirals the task into a deadlock.
-It is therefore important to check the data before sending it out to Dime.Scheduler.
+That can be a problem, because it can spiral the task into a deadlock, so check the data before sending it to Dime.Scheduler.

-Note that these rules are not applicable to manual appointments, which makes sense given there is no task to enforce these rules.
+These rules do not apply to manual appointments, which makes sense given there is no task to enforce them.